-Developing social-emotional skills, a growth mindset, and love of learning underlie everything we do at Nellie Edge Online Seminars.
-We create joyful pathways to accelerated literacy and teach life skills while honoring the whole child.
+Developing Social-Emotional skills, a growth mindset, and love of learning underlie everything we do at Nellie Edge Kindergarten Seminars.
+We create joyful pathways to accelerated literacy, and teach life skills while honoring the whole child.

 Glimpses of Julia Barto’s classroom:

 Build a joyful community of kindergarten friends…

 Give unconditional positive regard…

 Believe they will behave…